 - There is a belief, old wives tale, that in order for peony blooms to open, they must first be covered with ants as they are responsible for initiating the bud to open.
 I put my detective hat on and from all that I’ve read, it is believed that the ants are drawn to the nectar secreted by the buds but do not have any impact on whether or not the bud actually opens.
 Personally, I enjoy the “about to open” buds almost as much as the flowers themselves.
 It is like a promise of what is yet to come:

 I hope to add some additional cultivars next season (as always, where is the question) and may even invest in a large sized tree peony.
-We'll see.
+We’ll see.
+Until then, I’ll drool over my peony Bowl of Beauty.

 For now, I’ll just continue to dream about better days as we’re inundated with rain and wind.